Kameradna/elec5622project2/README.md

 ![image](https://user-images.githubusercontent.com/48018617/194888313-a586faca-3ff0-4423-9b87-aba254cec9ba.png)

 At the initial first working copy, no hyperparamter tuning, we get 82.1% accuracy on the validation set.
 Acceptable for the first day.

+## Results

+Grid search is running for the hyperparameters batch size, learning rate, and some learning rate scheduling parameters.
+Early stopping is used to ensure models that begin to overfit are not pursued further than 30 steps, which may need to be increased if this proves too constraining for promising models.